ISSN 1654-9163 (print) ISSN 2001-7235 (online)

 Any TeX distribution contains PlainTeX/LaTeX/AMS-TeX processors, a DVI-viewer, PostScript fonts, utilites, and a simplest TeX editor.
 A comfortable TeX editor containing pictogram menu should be downloaded and installed separately.
 Free TeX software can be downloaded from the direct links given below.
 Additional TeX software can be obtained from the TeX Users Group (TUG) or the Compressive Tex Archive Network (CTAN).
 The principal CTAN hosts are U.S. CTAN, Cambridge CTAN (U.K.), Dante CTAN (Germany), which contain links to other CTAN mirrors throughout the world.
 For an express download use the FTP link to Cambridge CTAN.

-To type LaTeX we recommend to install the cross-platform software that is available for both Windows, Linux, and Mac OS X: Tex Live, a cross-platform complete TeX system, and also TeXMaker which is a cross-plaform TeX-editor with pictogram menu.
+To type LaTeX we recommend to install the cross-platform software that is available for both Windows, Linux, and Mac OS: Tex Live, a cross-platform complete TeX system, and also TeXMaker which is a cross-plaform TeX-editor with pictogram menu.
 One may also like TeXStudio, the cross-platform TeX editor which is an open source derivative of TeXMaker.
 Windows users may also like MiKTeX as a TeX system and TeXnicCenter as a TeX editor.
 Linux/BSD/Solaris users may also choose Kile, the TeXMaker predecessor working under both KDE and Gnome.
-Mac OS X users may also like MacTeX.
+Mac OS users may also like MacTeX.
 All these is free software.

 iPad/iPhone users can use TeXifier, an all-in-one TeX bundle working offline: all the TeX packages, the TeX editor and the TeX utilites are installed on your iPad or iPhone.
 TeXPad is a commercial software, $29.99.
 Alternatively, a variety of online TeX services is available.
 In this case only a TeX editor is istalled on your iPad/iPhone device, while your TeX files are sent to one of the online TeX-services to compile.